JunSuzukiJapan/RealmFlow/README.md

   RealmFlow makes Realm operation more easy.
   - Define Realm operation as `RealmFlow`.
+  - Write operations following the previous operation, using method chain.
   - Run Realm operation with `realm.run(flow:)`.

-  - Write operations following the previous operations, without being disturbed thinking.
+RealmFlow call ```realm.beginTransaction()``` automatically, if needed.
+So you don't need to think about transaction

 example: